stmental/s3_static_site/README.md

 - Whatever is in the public folder is what will be synced to S3

-# Configure the s3_publish_site.yml file

-- Update the .github\workflows\s3_publish_site.yml file to publish to your S3 bucket by modifying it to your S3 bucket name
+# Add a repository variable for your S3 bucket

+- Go to the github repo Settings -> Security -> Secrets and Variables -> Actions
+    - Create a new repository variable named "S3_BUCKET_NAME" with the name of your S3 bucket